-Whether a circuit court has jurisdiction over a particular matter is a question of law that this Court reviews de novo on appeal.
-See Reaves v.
+Whether a circuit court has jurisdiction is a question of law that this Court reviews de novo.
+Reaves v.
 Tucker, 67 Va.
 App.
 719, 727 (2017).
-"Jurisdiction . . . is the power to adjudicate a case upon the merits and dispose of it as justice may require."
+Jurisdiction "is the power to adjudicate a case upon the merits and dispose of it as justice may require."
 Pure Presbyterian Church of Washington v.
 Grace of God Presbyterian Church, 296 Va.
-42, 49 (2018) (quoting Shelton v.
-Sydnor, 126 Va.
-625, 629 (1920)). "[F]or a court to have the authority to adjudicate a particular case upon the merits," it must possess subject matter jurisdiction.
+42, 49 (2018). "[F]or a court to have the authority to adjudicate a particular case upon the merits," it must possess subject matter jurisdiction.
 Id.
 "Subject matter jurisdiction is the authority vested in a court by constitution or statute to adjudicate certain categories of disputes."
 Smith v.
 Commonwealth, 281 Va.
 464, 467 (2011) (emphasis added).
-The Supreme Court of Virginia has recognized that subject matter jurisdiction "can only be acquired by virtue of the Constitution or of some statute.
+Our Supreme Court has recognized that subject matter jurisdiction "can only be acquired by virtue of the Constitution or of some statute.
 Neither the consent of the parties, nor waiver, nor acquiescence can confer it."
-Pure Presbyterian, 296 Va. at 49 (quoting Humphreys v.
-Commonwealth, 186 Va.
-765, 772 (1947)).
+Pure Presbyterian, 296 Va. at 49.

 "A circuit court may correct a void or unlawful sentence at any time."
 Rawls v.
 Commonwealth, 278 Va.
 213, 218 (2009).
-As we understand Davis's argument, he contends that his sentence was void because the trial court did not impose an additional period of post-release supervision under Code §§ 18.2-10(g) and 19.2-295.2.
-We disagree with Davis's analysis.
+Revell-Waligorski contends that his sentence was void because the trial court did not impose an additional period of post-release supervision under Code §§ 18.2-10(g) and 19.2-295.2.
+We disagree with Revell-Waligorski's analysis.

-Code § 18.2-10(g) provides, in relevant part, as follows:
+Code § 18.2-10(g) provides: